Embedding in Recommender Systems: A Survey: Sequential Data Embedding

+where $\hat{\mathcal{S}_{u}}$ is obtained by applying item masking on the original user behavior sequence $\mathcal{S}_{u}$. $\mathcal{V}_{u}^{m}$ is the set of masked items. $v_{m}^{*}$ is the original item for the masked item $v_{m}$, and $P(v_m|\hat{\mathcal{S}_{u}})$ is the conditional probability calculated by the decoder of BERT.
+In the training phase, we can compute the item embedding through the encoder of BERT.
+There are several extensions of BERT4Rec for different tasks.
+For example, {UNBERT} \cite{zhang2021unbert} extends BERT for news recommendation. {U-BERT} \cite{qiu2021ubert} aims to learn user embeddings of the target domains by transferring knowledge from content-rich source domains. {UPRec} \cite{xiao2021uprec} extends the BERT4Rec model to handle heterogeneous information such as user attributes and social networks.
 Another line of research focuses on learning general item embeddings that are suitable for various recommendation tasks through generative methods. {PeterRec} \cite{yuan2020PeterRec} is to conduct learning-to-learn idea \cite{bertinetto2016learningtolearn} on cross-domain recommendation task.
-Dissimilar to traditional cross-domain methods \cite{xie2022CCDR,wang2021PCRec} which update the parameters of the whole model during the fine-tuning phase, it subtly inserts small neural network modules into the backbone of the original model and only trains the small neural networks to adapt to the downstream tasks.
-Like the application of BERT \cite{qiu2021ubert} for learning the general words embedding, {ShopperBERT} \cite{shin2021shopperbert} take advantage of the rich user behaviors to pre-train the BERT model based on nine auxiliary tasks for the general embedding. {The experiment shows that it outperforms the model designed for one specific downstream recommendation task and indicates learning the general embedding is feasible.}
+Dissimilar to traditional cross-domain methods \cite{xie2022CCDR,wang2021PCRec}, which update the parameters of the whole model during the fine-tuning phase, it subtly inserts small neural network modules into the backbone of the original model and only trains the small neural networks to adapt to the downstream tasks.
+Like the application of BERT \cite{qiu2021ubert} for learning the general word embedding, {ShopperBERT} \cite{shin2021shopperbert} takes advantage of the rich user behaviors to pre-train the BERT model based on nine auxiliary tasks for the general embedding. {The experiment shows that it outperforms the model designed for one specific downstream recommendation task and indicates that learning the general embedding is feasible.}